Vboivin/Toxicity-API/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Since the Covid-19 crisis we have been using more instant messaging applications such as Discord and Slack.
+Since the Covid-19 crisis we have been using instant messaging applications such as Discord and Slack more frequently.
 We might have toxic encounters on those platforms.
 The goal of this project is to provide an API to detect toxicity in a sentence.
-As an example, a Discord bot was also create to consume the API.
+As an example, a Discord bot was also created to consume the API.
 ### Built With

 * [Azure](https://azure.microsoft.com/en-us/)